 This is essentially an expansion of the point earlier about buying your way onto blogs, but it's such an important one I felt I really needed to double down on it.

 Just take a second to examine the psychology of perceived demand here.
 A good curator of a playlist, with thousands of subscribers who listen religiously to everything that gets added to it, will receive an inordinate number of track submissions.
-The quality of these submissions will span the entire spectrum, from utter dogshit to the truly sublime.
+The quality of these submissions will span the entire spectrum, from utter pap to the truly sublime.
 They won't have trouble picking the cream of the crop, and they'll never be short of new talent to feature.
 Their playlist got to such a high level of quality because it's governed by quality.
 It's like how when University was free, the only barrier to entry was your skill, so only the best got admitted.
-Introducing money into the equation muddies the water, compromises the quality, and introduces motivation other than simply making the best quality playlist, blog, class, whatever it is.
+Introducing money into the equation muddies the water, compromises the quality, and introduces motivation other than simply making the best quality playlist, blog, course, whatever it is.

 Strive instead to create great content and forge connections with those curators whose only stipulation is that you meet their quality standard, because not only will it help you to hone your craft, but you'll be shooting for placement in places where that placement will actually do something for your career other than merely massage your ego.